Eucile/brain-pickings/README.md

 7. The fifth component is an archive section that will include a search feature and pipe.
 I don't have access to the database and am not sure currently how to implement this part but it will be styled and composed as its own component until it works.

 8. [Mostly Done] The sixth sidebar component is a "Favorite Reads" section.
 This is also a data-informed list that previews the most popular articles up-to-date.
+Images and titles will have routing.

 9. [Mostly Done] "Labors of Love" is the ninth component that will feature hand-drawn charts and references to a selection of more articles chosen by the owner.